 CA-721: Christian Marriage – The Southwest Indiana District submitted this resolution.
 This amendment strengthens our theological and legal position on marriage.
 As society continues to change at a rapid pace there will be more and more groups attempting to redefine marriage in light of cultural shifts based primarily on human reasoning.
 One recommendation: if we are going to change the word “biblical” to “Christian” in the last sentence, we should also change it in the second-to-last sentence.

 CA-724: Gender Identity – The Board of General Superintendents submitted this resolution.
-In a day and age where gender identity is surrounded with controversy we desperately need a statement that provides direction on an issue that is predominantly driven by culture and politics.
-This resolution is rooted in biblical doctrine and Christian tradition, and affirms that gender identity reflects God’s divine plan for humanity.
+In a day and age where gender identity is surrounded by controversy, we desperately need a statement that provides direction on an issue that is predominantly driven by culture and politics.
+This resolution is rooted in biblical doctrine and Christian tradition and affirms that gender identity reflects God’s divine plan for humanity.

 This is by no means an exhaustive list of the resolutions submitted to the General Assembly.
 This article only speaks to resolutions that some feel could have a significant impact on the future identity of the Church of the Nazarene.
 These particular resolutions are what I describe as “identity declarations.”
 When we amend the Manual paragraphs concerning what we believe and how we practice what we believe we are reinterpreting how to apply biblical doctrine, which cannot be done lightly.